Nixie Labs Nixie

+As of March 2016, the device was in development and was not commercially available.
+On December 26, 2017, Nixie Labs, the drone's maker, stopped doing business and surrendered its corporate registration in the State of California.

 Features

 Nixie is a drone that unfolds into a quadcopter and is worn as a slap bracelet.
 It weighs < 0.1 lb, captures full HD images or video, and syncs with a smartphone.
 The drone uses an Intel Edison chip.
 In October 2014, Nixie prototypes had good functionality, but lacked durability and design perfection.
 At that time, an important engineering challenge was to identify flexible, light, and durable materials to achieve the look of concept renderings.
 In November 2014, an updated prototype added image recognition capabilities to identify the user, and the primary goals were improving propellers, motors, and object navigation.
 The overall goal for the project was stated as building a light, portable, and user-friendly drone that could serve as a "personal photographer".
 Accordingly, the drone was named after a playful water spirit Nixie of Germanic mythology.
 In the media, Nixie has been described as a "wearable selfie drone" and as a "wearable camera drone", with such images being nicknamed "dronies".
 The developers emphasized that Nixie is intended for taking framing-worthy pictures and videos, not only selfies.